If you have a child who struggles with spelling, you may be wondering why they find it so hard.

 There are also many words that are spelled differently in American and British English, such as ‘color’ and ‘colour’.

-These irregularities can make it hard for children to remember how to spell words correctly.
 Another issue is that English has many words that are irregular, meaning they do not follow normal spelling rules or patterns.

 For instance, the word ‘knows’ does not follow the pattern of other regular verbs (such as ‘love’, ‘run’, ‘play’), which all end with an ‘s’.